Geography is taught in two specialist rooms with access to a study area containing a separate suite of computers and geographical resources.

 - 1 hour 30 minutes

 - Students will be required to answer three questions, one on each topic studied.
-Topics to be studied include: Rivers, Coasts and Plate tectonics.
+Topics to be studied include: the changing landscapes of the UK, Weather Hazards and climate change, Ecosystems, biodiversity and management.

-As part of their studies Year 10 students visit Carding Mill Valley in Shropshire to investigate river landforms and processes and to collect data for their controlled assessment.
+As part of their studies Year 10 students visit Carding Mill Valley in Shropshire to investigate river landforms and processes and to collect data for their geographical investigations.

 - Examination in June of year 11